vinaygoel/ars-workshop/README.md

 ##### Setup Hadoop and Pig in Pseudo Distributed Mode #####

 In these steps you will install a local version (aka "pseudo-distributed") of Hadoop and will also install Pig, which is a language for writing large-scale data analysis jobs that run on Hadoop.
-Simply put, Pig scripts tell Hadoop what types of queries you want to run and Hadoop manages running the job.
+Simply put, Pig scripts describe the jobs you want to run and Hadoop manages running the job.
 Though you are running Hadoop on a single node (aka, your computers) the processes is the same as running it in a "distributed" environment (aka many nodes).

 Download and setup [Hadoop](http://hadoop.apache.org/) and [Pig](http://pig.apache.org/) - Pseudo-distributed mode: